-It is important that all victims are taken seriously and offered appropriate support.
+It is important that all children who disclose sexual harassment or violence are taken seriously and offered appropriate support.

 Please see section 13 of this policy for more detailed guidance and support.

 4. Child-on-Child abuse

 Greenhill Academy staff recognise that children are capable of abusing other children.
 Abuse is abuse and such behaviour will not be tolerated or passed off as "banter" or "part of growing up".
 It can happen both inside and outside of school/college and online.
 It is important that all staff recognise the indicators and signs of abuse and know how to identify it and respond to reports.